KhachDavid/khachdavid.github.io/personal-website/src/markdown/scallop_eyes.md

 </br>

 **The Mirror (v):**
 At the back of the scallop's eye, the mirror is the defining feature of this optical system.
-Its structure is fascinating, comprising tessellated, segmented plates that resemble the design of high-precision telescopes.
+Its structure is comprised of tessellated, segmented plates that resemble the design of high-precision telescopes.
 These plates are perfectly arranged to reflect light back onto the retinas.
 The red box in the image marks the center of the mirror, which reflects incoming light with high efficiency.

 <img src="https://raw.githubusercontent.com/KhachDavid/static/refs/heads/main/scallops/crystal_layer.png" style="width: 100%; max-width: 600px; height: auto;
             @media (min-width: 768px) { width: 80%; max-width: 800px; }